kumina/buckler/README.md

 At this point, Buckler will only work with Kibana 4.1.x.
 It will not work with newer versions (e.g. 4.3) since the protocol has changed significantly.

-Buckler has been tested with Django 1.8 on python 2.7.
+Buckler has been tested with Django 1.4 and 1.8 on Python 2.7.

 ## Running tests